department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/design-intent-collaboration.md

 ---
 name: Design Intent Collaboration
 about: Request to Schedule a Design intent Collaboration
-title: Design intent Collaboration[Feature-Name]
+title: Design intent Collaboration [Feature-Name]
 labels: product support
 assignees: andreahewitt-odd, meganhkelley, crystabelreiter, emilywaggoner

 ---

-## Steps to complete Project Kickoff
+## Steps to complete Design Intent Collaboration
 - [ ] Designer: using this template, create issue and fill in feature name in the title and other bolded information appropriately
 - [ ] Assign issue to yourself and @meganhkelley, @andreahewitt-odd, @crystabelreiter and @emilywaggoner
 - [ ] Crystabel and Emily to schedule meeting with VSP reviewers and **requesting team** attendees (as listed below)